 2) Employee representatives (both members and deputy members participate in Board meetings).
-Thomas Lilja (member) represents Unionen/ Ledarna/Swedish Association of Graduate Engineers.
-Tomas Kärnström (member) and Thomas Andersson (deputy) represent IF Metall.
-3) In addition 10,000 shares were acquired on January 29, 2021.
+Thomas Lilja (member) and Erik Knebel (deputy) represent Unionen/Ledarna/Swedish Association of Graduate Engineers.
+Tomas Kärnström (member) and Thomas Andersson (deputy) represent [EMoto]

-4) Marika Fredriksson and Helena Stjernholm are not regarded as independent in relation to major shareholders in the company and Stefan Widing is not regarded as independent in relation to the company and its executive management.
+3) Marika Fredriksson and Helena Stjernholm are not regarded as independent in relation to major shareholders in the company and Stefan Widing is not regarded as independent in relation to the company and its executive management.

-5) In addition 1,000,000 call options in Sandvik AB.
+4) In addition 1,000,000 call options in Sandvik AB.

-The Board also reviewed the strategies and results from a number of the divisions.
-The Board received regular updates on the impact of the Covid-19 pandemic on the business and took some strategic decisions based thereon.
-The Board addressed matters related to the overall Group strategy, long-term financial and sustainability targets, IT, risk management, human resources, such as incentive programs, environment, health and safety, and issues concerning investments and operational restructuring and reviewed previously made investments.
-Further, the Board handled matters with respect to acquisitions and divestments, such as the decision to proceed with the process to separate the Sandvik Materials Technology (SMT) business area with the target to distribute SMT to the shareholders and separately list it, the acquisition of CGTech and the signing of the acquisition of DSI Underground.
+strategy, including revised purpose, values and key objectives for 2025, IT and cyber security, risk management, human resources, such as environment, health and safety, and issues concerning investments and operational restructuring and reviewed previously made investments.
+Further, the Board handled the ongoing process of separating the Sandvik Materials Technology (SMT) business area with the target to distribute SMT to the shareholders and separately list it.
+It also handled a large number of acquisition projects, including the acquisitions of DWFritz Automation, Chuzhou Yongpu Carbide Tools, CNC Software and Cambrio, as well as the agreements to acquire GWS Tool Intermediate Holdings and Deswik.

 The Remuneration Committee, Audit Committee and the Acquisitions and Divestitures Committee reported from their respective meetings.
-In respect of the Audit Committee, reported matters included accounting principles, financial outcome, ERM, compliance, Speak Up and Code of Conduct, internal control and internal audit as well as the result of the external audit.
+In respect to the Audit Committee, reported matters included accounting principles, financial outcome, ERM, compliance, Speak Up and Code of Conduct, internal control and internal audit as well as the result of the external audit.
 The Committees also submitted matters for resolution by the Board and the minutes and reports from these meetings were made available to the Board members.
-In September 2020, the Board visited Sandvik's operations in Gimo and Fagersta, taking specific precautions due to the Covid-19 restrictions.